RMH Tour Admissions

 - 5 tickets are available per hour.

-- If booking for your household bubble of 5 you may use coupon code “GROUPPROMO” for 10% off.
+- Groups of 5 can use coupon code “GROUPPROMO” for 10% off.

-For your safety, please read our COVID-19 guidelines below:
+To promote health and safety, please read our guidelines below:

-- Our docents and staff will be wearing 3-layer masks during your visit.
+- Our docents and staff will be wearing masks during your visit.

 Give yourself time to find parking.
 There is paid parking at Broughton.
 Limited street parking is available on Robson and in the West End.
 Parking spots are scarce in the neighbourhood, so give yourselves some extra time or use public transportation (closets skytrain station is Burrard, and we are on the #5 Robson bus route).